 We have created a page that will answer your questions about this program.
 Click here.

 Are there campus tours for visitors?

 Yes, campus tours are available.
-You may contact us to schedule an appointment, or just stop on by and a member of CBC staff would be happy to show you around!
+You may contact us to schedule an appointment or just stop by and a member of the Charis staff would be happy to show you around!

 In the Charis Hybrid Night Program, students meet weeknights on Tuesday, Wednesday, and Thursday from 6:30 p.m. to 9:30 p.m.
 In the Charis Hybrid Saturday Program, students meet every other Saturday from 10 a.m. to 5 p.m. for live teaching, guest speakers, discussions, and more.
 Most of the courses will be watched from the comfort of your own home, at your leisure.
 You will be assigned 10–12 fifty-minute lessons from multiple courses each week.
 You will have the freedom to watch the lessons at your own pace and time during the week.

 This uniquely blended program will provide interaction with other students while also giving you the flexibility to complete courses that fit around your schedule.

 Is the Hybrid Program offered for first, second and third year?

 This program offers the first and second years of Charis and the Third Year Leadership Program.